DavidLiuGit/GTAV_JetIntercept/README.md

 ---
 ## Usage
-Jets are scrambled automatically
+Jets are scrambled automatically.
-The number of jets at each wanted level can be changed in .INI Models of jets scrambled can be changed in .INI
+The number of jets at each wanted level can be changed in .INI.
+Models of jets scrambled can be changed in .INI

+### Settings
+#### Aircraft Only
+If `aircraftOnly` setting is `true`, jets will only be scrambled if you are in a helicopter or plane.

-### Below Radar
+#### Below Radar
 If `belowRadar` setting is `true`, no jets will be scrambled if you are less than 100 meters above the ground.
+Any jets already spawned and chasing you will continue to chase you, even if you drop below 100 meters.
+**This setting applies even if `aircraftOnly` is `false`**.
+If you want jets to be scrambled while you're on foot or in a car on the ground, you must set `belowRadar=false`.

 ### Cheats (shortcuts)
 In cheats, type: